-Each July, just as haute couture finery makes its way down Parisian runways, the most revered jewelry houses present their high jewelry creations, the designs that are the most elaborate, most unique and (naturally) most expensive of the entire year.
-Though this time around many jewelers resorted to Zoom instead of unveiling their new masterpieces in Place Vendôme ateliers, the allure was definitely not dimmed.
-For your viewing pleasure, we’ve culled together a few diamond jewelry highlights from this year’s showcase.
+Each July, just as haute couture finery makes its way down Parisian runways, the most revered high jewelry houses present their high jewelry creations, the diamond designs that are the most elaborate, most unique and (naturally) most expensive of the entire year.
+Though this time around many diamond jewelers resorted to Zoom instead of unveiling their new masterpieces in Place Vendôme ateliers, the allure was definitely not dimmed.
+For your viewing pleasure, we’ve culled together a few highlights from this year’s diamond showcase.
 Prepare to be wowed.

 Even money-is-no-object shoppers want to maximize the mileage they can get from a single statement jewel, n’est-ce pas?
-The Vatna necklace from Cartier’s [Sur]Naturel high jewelry collection, can be worn in all its maximalist glory, complete with a central 21.11-carat emerald-cut diamond accompanied by thirty-two more emerald-cut diamonds that total to 36.14-carats (!!!) alongside smaller square-shaped and brilliant-cut diamonds.
-What’s more, the piece transforms to tone down or mix up your look: Its diamond drops easily detach (wear them as earrings), longer necklace is removable, and the central motif can be reconfigured as a ring..
-Isn’t it nice to see that even the most precious of pieces can have a practical side?
+The Vatna necklace from Cartier’s [Sur]Naturel high jewelry collection, can be worn in all its maximalist glory, complete with a central 21.11-carat emerald-cut diamond accompanied by thirty-two more emerald-cut diamonds that total to 36.14-carats (!!!) alongside smaller square-cut and brilliant-cut diamonds.
+What’s more, the emerald cut diamond necklace transforms to tone down or mix up your look: Its diamond drops easily detach (wear them as earrings), the longer diamond necklace is removable, and the central motif can be reconfigured as a diamond ring.
+Isn’t it nice to see that even the most precious of high jewelry pieces can have a practical side?

-Messika excels at crafting jewels with a youthful, unstuffy attitude.
-The brand’s 2020 high jewelry collection, Voltige, applies such an approach to its most rarefied offerings including cool silhouettes like oversized hoops, two-finger rings and ear cuffs with major diamonds of the highest quality.
-A pair of geometric, asymmetrical earrings is particularly standout: from one ear a streamlined drop dangles a single pear shape diamond, on the other linear strands set with baguette cut diamonds envelop the entire ear and dangle three more pear shape stones.
+Messika excels at crafting diamond jewels with a youthful, unstuffy attitude.
+The brand’s 2020 high jewelry collection, Voltige, applies such an approach to its most rarefied offerings including cool silhouettes like an essential pair of diamond hoops, two finger diamond rings and diamond ear cuffs.
+A pair of geometric, asymmetrical earrings is particularly standout: from one ear a streamlined drop dangles a single pear shape diamond, on the other linear strands set with baguette diamonds envelop the entire ear and dangle three more pear shaped diamonds.
 They’re just as suited for a black-tie event as a downtown dinner party.